José M. Cabanillas: World War II

 In 1942, upon the outbreak of World War II, he was assigned executive officer of the USS Texas (BB-35).
 The USS Texas was the oldest remaining dreadnought, and was one of only two remaining ships to have served in both world wars at that time.
 On November 8, the Texas participated in the invasion of North Africa. by destroying an ammunition dump near Port Lyautey.

+Cabanillas also participated in the invasion of Normandy on D-day, as the Texas provided gunfire support to the Ranger assault on Point du Hoc and subsequent targets on Omaha Beach and further inland.

-Cabanillas also participated in the invasion of Normandy on (D-day).
-On June 6, 1944, his ship's secondary battery went to work on another target, Cherbourg, France, on the western end of "Omaha" beach.
-Cabanillas was awarded the Bronze Star Medal with Combat "V," for "meritorious achievement and outstanding performance of duty as executive officer of the USS Texas during the Invasion of Normandy and the bombardment of Cherbourg.
-His Bronze medal citation reads as follows:
+On June 6, 1944, his ship's secondary battery went to work on another target, Battery Hamburg in Cherbourg, France.
+Cabanillas was awarded the Bronze Star Medal with Combat "V," for "meritorious achievement and outstanding performance of duty as executive officer of the USS Texas during the Invasion of Normandy and the bombardment of Cherbourg, where the Texas was struck by two shells from German shore fire.
+His Bronze Star Medal citation reads as follows:"Taking over ship control in the conning tower after an enemy shell had destroyed the bridge, the primary control station, Captain Cabanillas rendered invaluable service to his commanding officer in the performance of the assigned mission..."

+He remained as executive officer of the Texas during the invasion of Southern France (Operation Dragoon) and detached from the ship, along with several hundred of her crew, after the Texas returned to the United States in September 1944 for his next assignment to the USS Grundy.

-In 1945, Cabanillas became the first commanding officer of the USS Grundy, which was commissioned on January 3, 1945.
+In January 1945, Cabanillas became the first commanding officer of the USS Grundy, which was commissioned on January 3, 1945.
 The Grundy helped in the evacuation of Americans from China during the Chinese Civil War.
 Under his command, the Grundy earned the following citations: China Service Medal (extended), American Campaign Medal, Asiatic-Pacific Campaign Medal, World War II Victory Medal and the Navy Occupation Service Medal (with Asia clasp).
 In December 1945, he was reassigned to Naval Station Norfolk located in Norfolk, Virginia, as Assistant Chief of Staff (Discipline), 5th Naval District.